prechelt/anwesende/README.md

   - created space for smartphone keyboard below the registration form to accomodate some ill-behaving browsers
   - Page `/qrcodes/x` now formats vertically on smartphones.
+- 2021-05-21, Version 3.1:
+  - now properly converted times from UTC to localtime in the Excel output.
 - next version:
   - ...